 May is traditionally the month when we especially pray

-Our Easter Reflection this year took place on Tuesday 27th March and once again, it was a very moving and spiritual experience for all present.
+Our Easter Reflection was once again a very moving and spiritual experience for all present.
 The Reflection was a

 Well done to the actors and readers from Year 4 who moved everyone with their emotional performance and to all the Key Stage 2 children for their wonderful singing.

 The children in the school council decided to hold an 'own clothes day' and talent show in aid of CAFOD.
 The children in year 5 and 6 sang, danced, played instruments and told jokes, to name just a few of the acts that took part.
 The rest of the school enjoyed watching the talented children.

 Our school council children also sold Creme Egg knitted chicks for £1 in aid of Francis House, raising over £200.

 Our children enjoy visiting the Marist Centre.
 The focus for Year 3 was Reconciliation and for Year 6 Moving On and during these days of reflection, the children enthusiastically embraced all aspects of the programme.
 One Year 6 pupil said, "My favourite part of the day was doing the role play, as we got to dress up in funny costumes and work together as a team."
 Year 4 and 5 pupil also visit the Marist Centre each year for a day's retreat.

 The children enrolled on the Sacramental Programme made their First Forgiveness in March.
 This Sacramental celebration was an opportunity to renew their spiritual relationship with God and reflect on their relationship with others.
 The presence of the parents, families and school community at the celebration showed the support of the wider Catholic community for the young people.